By Catherine Reynolds, Senior Talent Partner

 While challenging, a pause in employment can offer a time of reflection and rebalancing.
 Is this the time to go back to school?
 Start your own company?
 Relocate?
 Apply your skills in a new industry?
 Pursue your dream job?

 If the perfect position doesn’t come along quickly, be open to the possibility of contract or freelance roles as you keep searching.
 Many companies still have important work to be done, but may not yet have the headcount to hire full-time.
+One of the best ways to find a job is through a contract assignment.
 A contract assignment allows you to build more experience and earn income while waiting for the perfect long-term opportunity to come along.
 That contract role could turn into a full-time position, too.

 Most of all, remember, you can’t always control your circumstances, but you can control how you react to them.
 Stay positive, and make that comeback sweet.